-I was home for eight months basically watching one of the most important people in my life fade away.
+I was home for eight months watching one of the most influential people in my life fade away.
 That is until October 27, 2011, when my father passed away at the age of 60.

-In the weeks following my father’s death we had a big memorial service, Thanksgiving, and then Christmas which truthfully are all a bit of a blur looking back.
-There was a lot of distraction from the loss in those six weeks following my father’s passing.
+In the weeks following my dad’s death, we had a big memorial service, Thanksgiving, and then Christmas which truthfully are all a bit of a blur looking back.
+There was a lot of distraction for the loss in those six weeks following my father’s passing.
 After the Christmas tree was down and the “dust” had settled, I decided I needed to stay for a while and help my mother.
-As you can imagine, this was a very difficult time for her.
+As you can imagine, this was a tough time for her.

 So, I stayed in my hometown — in my childhood bedroom — for nearly four years.